OutSystems/docs-odc/src/eap/monitor-and-troubleshoot/manage-technical-debt/performance/multiple-server-requests-inside-client-actions.md

 Instead of sequencing a set of server requests or server Aggregates on your client-side code, compose all required server logic in a single Server Action.
 This reduces the number of server requests.

 ![A Client Action flow with a single Run Server Action node.](images/odcs-single-server-action.png "Single Server request inside a Client Action")

+For more information, refer to the [logic best practice for avoiding multiple server calls in a client action flow](../../../building-apps/logic/best-practices-logic.md#multiple-server-calls).